Discovery Response Drafter

 **Request:** [Reproduce verbatim]

-**Objections:** [Specific objections, each tied to the basis]
+**Objections:** [Specific objections, each tied to a stated basis with a verbatim rule-text quotation per the Objection-Basis Traceability rule]

 **Response:** [Substantive response drawn only from facts supplied, or a [[CLIENT TO PROVIDE: …]] placeholder]